 “I find a Mass at the same time as my sister’s church service.
 She drops me off, picks me up, and we go out to brunch.
 Jesus and Pancakes!”

 “I like the idea of being matter of fact and not making a spectacle.
 A firm statement of intent goes a long way.
-I found early on that if I just put it out there (“we’re thinking about going to the 8:30 Mass…”) people didn’t believe we were really that serious about it.
-Saying something more like “we’re PLANNING on going to the 8:30 Mass” lets everyone know it’s really important to us, and doesn’t leave ambiguity.
+I found early on that if I just put it out there (‘we’re possibly thinking about contemplating the idea of maybe seeing if we might go to the 8:30 Mass…’) people didn’t believe we were really that serious about it.
+Saying something more like ‘we’re PLANNING on going to the 8:30 Mass’ lets everyone know it’s really important to us, and doesn’t leave ambiguity.
 I’ve found that if people understand it’s important to you, even if they don’t understand why, they’re more respectful about it.”

-Matt Swaim, Communications Coordinator, The Coming Home Network International
+Matt Swaim, Outreach Manager, The Coming Home Network International

 “They texted last week, ‘we are up, breakfast is ready, come on over’; we texted back, ‘going to Mass at your nearest Catholic church, see you in about an hour’.
 No one mentioned it when we arrived, but later someone said, ‘how was church?’
 A nice opening…..right?”